julianalverio/machine_learning_aws/README.md

 7. Once all of this is set up you can go to the EC2 console, select your instance, click  action --> images -->  create image.
 Follow the prompts so  create a new  AMI.
 You can now  start up  a machine that will be identical to the one from before.
 Any datasets you loaded onto the machine to start will also be copies to subsequent  copies.

 ### Security
 This whole process is very insecure, and is only usable for teaching purposes.
-DO NOT use this for anything intellectual property sensitive.
+DO NOT use this for anything intellectual property-sensitive.
-1. The way we set it up, the jupyter notebooks are unencrypted and do not require a password.
+1. The way we set up these instances, the jupyter notebooks are unencrypted and do not require a password.
 Anyone can intercept your data packets and see what you're doing.
-2. The password is hard-coded for all the machines in setup.sh, and is publically available.
+2. The password is hard-coded for all the machines in `setup.sh`, and is publically available.
 Anyone who knows the IP address of your machines can log into them.

 This repository has a backup of the students' work from the class for the students to view.
 Each student's code is backed up to student_code/USERNAME, where the USERNAME is everything that comes before the "@" in the student's email address, with any non-english a-z characters deleted, and all characters lowercased.
 For example, éstuianté!@example.com would find her code under `student_copes/stdudiant`.